 And from now on it's all about apples, cinnamon, pumpkins, chocolate and lots of bakings.
 Aren't you excited?

 Ohh talking about pumpkins.
-Have you tried my pumpkin cookies and pumpkin pancakes?
+Have you tried my pumpkin cookies?
 They are delish!

 To start the bakings for autumn this year, I thought I'd share with you this ohhh so yummy caramel stuffed apple cookies.

 (Can you tell I'm excited about the season change? 😀 )